 Large Flat-Screen TVs

-All the cabins feature a large flat-screen T, which has an Infotainment system offering European channels, international news channels and movies for no extra charge.
-The movie selections are listed on this page.
+All the cabins feature a large flat-screen T, which has an Infotainment system offering European channels, international news channels, and movies for no extra charge.

 My wife was happy with the amount of closet/storage space.
 There’s also a dresser and plenty of space to store your luggage under your bed.